 Title: Next Generation Cloud Services Enable Real-Time AWS Innovation with Unisys CloudForte™ Expertise

-Commercial enterprises and government agencies are well past the “should we move to the cloud” of the cloud-first mandate requirements and are reaching the “help me get there” phase of their IT evolution journey.
+Federal agencies are well versed in Cloud-First mandate requirements and are now actively engaged in their public cloud migration journeys.
 According to Gartner, the worldwide public cloud services market is projected to grow 18 percent in 2017 to total $246.8 billion, up from $209.2 billion in 2016*.

-Now that enterprises and federal agencies are confidently accepting public cloud as one of their preferred target platforms to move non-critical and critical, albeit with care, workloads to cloud, Unisys wants to share our perspective about how managing an Amazon Web Services (AWS) cloud environment will be different compared to a traditional managed services environment.
+Now that agencies are leveraging public cloud as a preferred target platform, it is important to share the Unisys perspective on how managing an Amazon Web Services (AWS) cloud environment is different from a traditional managed services environment.

-As a managed service provider of both AWS, on-premise commodity-based and mainframe-based managed services, Unisys has vast experience with the benefits of helping clients overcome the challenges of the design and delivery of the various managed service models.
-This expertise, coupled with the journey of our own award-winning internal systems and service offerings to cloud-based managed services compelled us to share our perspectives to make government agencies journeys smoother and more productive toward real IT transformation.
+Unisys is a Managed Service Provider (MSP) of commercial cloud, private cloud, on-premise commodity, and on-premise mainframe-based managed services.
+We have a wealth of experience helping our Federal customers overcome the challenges of the design and delivery of the various managed service models.
+This expertise, coupled with the journey of our own award-winning internal systems and service offerings to cloud-based managed services, uniquely positons Unisys to help make the Federal Government’s journey to the cloud smoother and more efficient.

-The benefits of scale, efficiency and cost of public clouds are well known, but the way in which clients consume these services in an efficient, repeatable fashion with oversight, visibility and assurance is less well known and we want to share the latest best practices we utilize at Unisys.
+The benefits of scale, efficiency, and cost of public clouds are well known, but the way in which clients consume these services in an efficient, repeatable fashion with oversight, visibility and governance is less well known.

-Most cloud services providers (CSPs) provide you the tools to take advantage of the benefits of cloud, and are typically easy to use individually, although Unisys 2017 research reveals some agencies still face many barriers to cloud adoption today.
-The complexity is realized when our clients start to consume individual tools or services, combine and integrate systems, and add in today’s needs to secure and operate them at an enterprise scale with the availability, flexibility and durability their government mission demands.
-This is where a Managed Service Providers (MSP) like Unisys offers expertise and enhanced value, allowing our customers to be less concerned with delivery complexity and more concerned with the benefits and outcomes achieved.
-Outcomes can include increased efficiency, cost savings, skill development of agency staff in cloud practices through AWS certification knowledge.
+Most Cloud Service Providers (CSPs) provide individual tools to take advantage of the benefits of cloud, however our market research in 2017 revealed that some agencies still face many barriers to cloud adoption.
+The complexity is realized when agencies start to consume individual tools or services, combine and integrate systems, and add modern security to meet operational challenges at enterprise scale with the availability, flexibility, and durability that their mission demands.
+This is where a next-generation MSP like Unisys offers expertise and enhanced value, allowing our customers to be less concerned with delivery complexity and more concerned with the benefits and outcomes achieved.
+Outcomes include increased efficiency, cost savings, and reskilling of agency staff in cloud practices through AWS training and certifications.

-In our traditional managed service model, Unisys owns the technology stack from top to bottom, from the hosting facility (known as ping, power and pipe), the hardware (computers, networks and storage), the base software (hypervisors, management software, and mainframe management software, etc.), and the operations, maintenance and delivery of this capability as a service to our clients.
-All of the responsibility for all the innovation, service enhancements, technology enhancements, updates and refreshment, facility upkeep and all the other tasks associated with meeting and consistently exceeding client Service Level Agreements (SLAs) can be delayed due to operational inefficiencies in this model.
+In our traditional managed service model, Unisys owns the technology stack from top to bottom, from the hosting facility (commonly known as ping, power, and pipe); the hardware (computers, networks, and storage); the base software (hypervisors, management software, and mainframe management software, etc.); and the operations, maintenance, and delivery of this capability as a service to our clients.
+All of the responsibility for innovation, service enhancements, technology enhancements, updates and refreshment, facility upkeep and other tasks associated with meeting and consistently exceeding client Service Level Agreements (SLAs) can be delayed due to operational inefficiencies in this model.